ossrs/srs-helm/README.md

 ## Features: srs-server

-Note all features of SRS and SRS Stack are supported by the HELM charts, however, we're working to migrate them to HELM.
+Note all features of SRS and Oryx are supported by the HELM charts, however, we're working to migrate them to HELM.

 - [x] v1.0.5: Update docs and tags for charts.